Socially Engaged Designers Circle Back for #ParsonsReunion

-When Sophia Sunwoo came to Parsons School of Design, she expected her professors to teach her about accomplished designers who are changing the world.
+When Sophia Sunwoo came to Parsons School of Design at The New School, she expected her professors to teach her about accomplished designers who are changing the world.

-Instead, they taught her that she could be one of those designers.
+Instead, they taught her that she could change the world.

-“At Parsons, my professors were always asking me how you could shape the future,” Sunwoo, BBA Strategic Design and Management ’10, told a jam-packed crowd at Tishman Auditorium recently.
+“At Parsons, my professors were always asking me how I could shape the future,” Sunwoo, BBA Strategic Design and Management ’10, told a crowd at Tishman Auditorium recently.
 “They pushed me, gave me confidence, exploded my brain.”

-Now Sunwoo is helping to bring sustainable water systems to the developing world—an effort that is positively affecting the lives of people across Africa.
+Now Sunwoo is helping to bring sustainable water systems to the developing world — an effort that is positively impacting the lives of people across Africa.

 Sunwoo made her remarks to the alumni gathered for #ParsonsReunion, the leading art and design school’s annual celebration of its graduates and their accomplishments.
-Now in its sixth year, the event was an opportunity for alumni of all years and disciplines to network, share their success stories, and showcase their work — this year in Loop, an immersive interactive exhibition housed at Parsons’ new state-of-the-art Parsons Making Center at The New School.
+Now in its sixth year, the event was an opportunity for alumni of all years and disciplines to network, share their success stories, and showcase their work — this year in Loop, an immersive interactive exhibition housed at Parsons’ new state-of-the-art Making Center.

-It was also an opportunity for alumni to marvel at the dramatic changes at their alma mater — most notably the creation of the Parsons Making Center.
+It was also an opportunity for alumni to marvel at the dramatic changes to their alma mater, most notably the creation of the Making Center.
 Completed with major support from the Kay Unger Family Foundation, the center is a space in which students and faculty members can explore innovative manufacturing methods, collaborate with their peers across disciplines, and employ cutting-edge tools to address pressing social needs related to sustainability, human well-being, and the revival of urban making.